Bigelow Aerospace: B330

-The B330 is a full-scale production module weighing approximately 50000 lb, with dimensions of approximately 45 ft in length and 22 ft in diameter when expanded.
+The B330 was a full-scale production module weighing approximately 50000 lb, with dimensions of approximately 45 ft in length and 22 ft in diameter when expanded.
 Previous names for the B330 were the BA 330 and the Nautilus.

-Bigelow has partnered with United Launch Alliance with the goal of launching a B330 module to orbit in 2021, potentially as an addition to the International Space Station.
-The two companies have also proposed launching a B330 to low lunar orbit in 2022 to serve as a lunar depot.
+Bigelow had partnered with United Launch Alliance with the goal of launching a B330 module to orbit in 2021, potentially as an addition to the International Space Station.
+The two companies had also proposed launching a B330 to low lunar orbit in 2022 to serve as a lunar depot.
 The first B330 launch was originally planned to be launched aboard an Atlas V launch vehicle, but ULA stated in October 2017 that its in-development Vulcan Centaur launch vehicle was the only launch vehicle available with the performance and fairing capacity to carry the module.

 BA 2100 concept module

-The BA 2100, or Olympus module, is a concept module that would require a heavy-lift launcher and would place in orbit the complete infrastructure of a 2100 m3 habitat, over six times as large as the B330.
+The BA 2100, or Olympus module, was a concept module that would require a heavy-lift launcher and would place in orbit the complete infrastructure of a 2100 m3 habitat, over six times as large as the B330.
 As of October 2021, estimates put the vehicle mass between 90 and 120 metric tonnes, with a diameter of approximately 12 m.
 The concept model shows 7 m docking ports at both ends.